rust-lang/rfcs/text/0000-guesses.md

 Currently suggestions are inserted directly into the error structure as a "help" sub-diagnostic of the main error, with a special `Option` field set for the replacement text.
-This means that backends like the existing command line backend and json backend will need to process the main error's sub-diagnostics to figure out how to treat the suggestion and extract that information back out of the sub-diagnostic.
+This means that backends like the existing command line backend and JSON backend will need to process the main error's sub-diagnostics to figure out how to treat the suggestion and extract that information back out of the sub-diagnostic.